miloyg/miloyg/README.md

 ### Hi this is Milo
-I'm a computer science and economics student who is trying to get working on a personal project this winter break to build skills and prepare for internships.
+I'm a computer science and economics student who is trying to build skills and prepare for internships.

 note to self: remember to have fun